crscillitoe/AAAS/README.md

 # AAAS (Addition as a Service)

-Have you ever wanted a simple REST API that enabled you to add two single digit positive integers?
+Have you ever wanted a simple REST API that enabled you to add single digit positive integers?

 Look no further.

 Addition as a Service (AAAS) provides users with an easy, robust, reliable, and atomic REST API for most addition needs.
 If your requirements for addition fall under the following:

-1. You wish to add exactly `2` positive integers together
+1. You wish to add `n` positive integers together
-2. All `2` of these positive integers are within the range `1-9` inclusive
+2. All `n` of these positive integers are within the range `1-9` inclusive
 3. You require the ability to call this api once a day or less frequently

 Then you are welcome to use AAAS for your addition needs!